scionproto/scion/doc/BeaconExtensions.md

 The latency information will be comprised of 2 parts:

 - The subtype field, which identifies it
 - A variable number of latency clusters.

-A latency cluster serves to pool all interfaces which have the same propagation delay (within a +-0.5 ms range) between them and the egress interface (i.e. the interface the PCB was sent out on).
+A latency cluster serves to pool all interfaces which have the same propagation delay (within a 1 ms range) between them and the egress interface (i.e. the interface the PCB was sent out on).
+The clustering process is straightforward.
+When doing clustering, it will simply pick the first value it comes across that can't be assigned to an already existing cluster and, if it is not an integer, round it down to the nearest integer.
+This value will then serve as the baseline for the newly created cluster, which will include all interfaces with delay values in the interval (baseline, baseline+1(.

 Each latency cluster is itself comprised of 3 types of elements:

 - The intra-AS propagation delay for every interface in the cluster, in ms (1 value per cluster)
-- The interface ID for every interface in the class (1 value per interface)
+- The interface ID for every interface in the cluster (1 value per interface)
-- The inter-AS propagation delay for the connection attached to the interface, in ms
+- The inter-AS propagation delay for the connections attached to these interfaces, in ms

-Information about the inter-AS latency, as well as the intra-AS latency between the egress interface and every other interface is required to deal with shortcut/peering paths (see diagram).
+Information about the inter-AS latency, as well as the intra-AS latency from every interface to the egress interface is required to deal with shortcut/peering paths (see diagram).

 ![Normal Path](fig/normal_path.png)